brokenthorn/brokenthorn/README.md

 My name is Paul.
 I'm a self-taught software engineer from Romania.

+I fell in love with programming in 1995 when I wrote my first lines of code with Microsoft BASIC on MS-DOS, and since then I've been on a journey of learning of discovery.

-I started programming in 1995 with Microsoft BASIC on MS-DOS.
-Now I work with .NET, C#, TypeScript, JavaScript and React, building web applications.
+Today I mostly work with .NET, C#, TypeScript, JavaScript and React, building web applications, but I'm a fan of other programming languages, including Rust, F# and OCaml.